zevlg/rfcs/text/0000-network-errors-handling.md

 Network code should use new API functions instead of `not_listening` and `connect_failed`.
-Default implementation of new API should fallbacks to old API calls.
+Default implementation of new API should fall back to old API calls.
 This will keep compatibility with existing network code, but in case you need to handle network error for yourself, you can override default implementation.

 # How We Teach This

-We could have some annotation for notifier interface functions, such as `\deprecated\`, so if programmer overrides `\deprecated\` function compiler will yield a warning.
-In such case developer will know about API change.
+We could have some annotation for notifier interface functions, such as `\deprecated\`, so that compiler will yield a warning, if programmer overrides `\deprecated\` function.
+In such case developer will know about
+API change.

 # How We Test This

-Existing tests for network code already covers the case, since default implementation fallbacks to old API.
+Existing tests for network code already cover the case, since default implementation falls back to old API.

 # Drawbacks

-Adds a little overhead to handling failures, however network failures is not that frequent thing to bother about.
+Adds a little overhead to handling failures, however network failures are not so frequent to bother about.
 Keeping backward compatibility is more important.

 # Alternatives

-We could have network error stored inside `TCPListener`, `UDPSocket` and `TCPConnection`, so notifier could extract the error value from caller on network failure.
+We could have network error stored inside `TCPListener`, `UDPSocket` and `TCPConnection`, so that notifier is able to extract the error value from caller on network failure.

-This won't require any addons not notifiers at all and won't break existing code as well.
+This will require niether addons nor notifiers at all and at the same time it won't break existing code.

 # Unresolved questions